 “How?
 By keeping products, components and materials at their highest utility and value for the optimal duration.
 In practice, this means:

-recycling materials effectively and converting some waste materials into biofuels, and;
+Recycling materials effectively and converting some waste materials into biofuels

 “Entrepreneurs and innovation in reverse logistics, services, digital technologies will be needed to facilitate these changes.”